canonical/lxd/specs/command-line-user-experience.md

 # Introduction

-The "lxc" command is the main tool used by users to interact with lxd when running it outside of OpenStack.
+The "lxc" command is the main tool used by users to interact with LXD when running it outside of OpenStack.
 The command is available to all users and can be used to manage any local or remote resources provided they have the credentials to do so.

 # Remote operations

-The lxc command line tool is designed to manage lxd hosts as well as connect to a variety of remote resources.
+The lxc command line tool is designed to manage LXD hosts as well as connect to a variety of remote resources.

 The list of remote servers and their credentials is only stored in the client,